AuroraTeam/docs.aurora-launcher.ru/docs/en/basic/cloudflare.md

 Some of the filtering features of Cloudflare require specific configuration rules (Rules => Configuration Rules).
 ![1.png](/cloudflare/1.webp)

-You only need to change the value of the full domain where you host the launchserver.\
+You only need to change the value of the full domain where you host the launcher server.\
 Also `Place at` must be specified as `First`.

 :::info Why is this necessary: